dodwmd/dodwmd.github.io/_posts/2015-05-28-ufw-fail2ban-portscan.markdown

 $ sudo ufw enable
 {% endhighlight %}

-The above should install ufw & fail2ban.
+The above should install UFW & fail2ban.
 In UFW it should enable IPv6 support, allow ssh and setup some default firewall direction rules.
 We also want to only log denined packets to the kernel logger.
 The last step gives it a restart (disable/enable).

 Now if we generate some port open requests from another server to a port other than ssh we should see this:
 {% highlight bash %}